-Professor Cillian Ryan is Pro Vice-Chancellor and Head of the College of Business, Law, and Social Sciences.
+Professor Cillian Ryan is Pro Vice-Chancellor (International) and Head of the College of Business, Law, and Social Sciences.
 In addition to leading the College, and international activity across the University, Cillian also has responsibility for the strategic direction of the sport provision at NTU.

 As a member of the University Executive Team, Cillian works with the Deans and relevant Heads of Professional Services to drive the strategic direction of the Schools within the College and oversee the management of the academic provision and research activities.